crytic/building-secure-contracts/not-so-smart-contracts/cairo/consider_L1_to_L2_message_failure.md

 # Mitigations

 When sending a message from L1 to L2, consider the case where a message is never processed by the sequencer.
-This can block either the contract to reach certain state or users to retreive their funds.
+This can block either the contract to reach certain state or users to retrieve their funds.
 Allow to use `startL1ToL2MessageCancellation` and `cancelL1ToL2Message` to cancel ongoing messages, if needed.